 |Nikon D5600 (⇒ lft | rgt)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|

-So what conclusions can be drawn?
-Is the Canon 760D better than the Canon 5D Mark IV or vice versa?
+So how do things add up?
+Is there a clear favorite between the Canon 760D and the Canon 5D Mark IV?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 760D: